 Clinton sensibly noted that there are some people who are simply beyond reach.
 And anyone who thinks about this for even a second would understand that she is right.
 Does anyone really think that, if Clinton had been a more skilled campaigner, Steve Bannon would have decided to vote for her?
 Rush Limbaugh?
 Jeff Sessions?
 Betsy DeVos?
 The people who think that Clinton killed Vince Foster?
 The people who deliberately misinterpret the phrase "black lives matter" by pretending that it means "only black lives matter"?
 Who believe that women who are raped were asking for it?

-Clinton thus turned a good phrase and said that there is unfortunately a large group, a basket of deplorables, who are not reasonably part of any Democratic campaign's outreach.
+Clinton thus turned a good phrase and said that there is unfortunately a large group, a basket of deplorables, who are not reasonably the targets of any Democratic campaign's outreach.
 This is not because liberals are too elitist, but because there is simply no common ground.
 If Clinton had tried to campaign in such precincts, she would have been rightly criticized for wasting campaign resources.

 But Clinton quite forcefully and clearly said that she did not think that all Trump-leaning voters were beyond reach.
 She later apologized for calling it a 50-50 split, but given how fiercely the vast majority of Trump's supporters have continued to back him in light of everything that we have seen since November 8, Clinton might if anything have been too generous.